-Through the generosity of the Worldwide Support for Development and Dr. Handa Haruhisha, Pacific Forum has established the WSD-Handa Fellowship Program.
+Through the generosity of the Worldwide Support for Development and Dr. Handa Haruhisa, Pacific Forum has established the WSD-Handa Fellowship Program in 2011.

-This fellowship offers both resident and nonresident fellowships to increase East Asian, US and European participation in Pacific Forum programs.
+While all are welcome to apply, special consideration is given to young professionals from Southeast Asia and to those in Europe and the US whose previous academic or professional experience has focused on East Asian security issues.
 WSD-Handa Fellows should already have some knowledge of East Asian security and economic developments and should use this fellowship as an opportunity to take a more in-depth look into these issues and offer solutions for improvement.

 Eligibility and How to Apply: